Top 5 4th Quarter Trades of FL - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-FLC Capital Advisors reduced their investment in ARCA:SCHZ by 118,283 shares.
-The trade had a 1.89% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $47.4.
+FLPUTNAM INVESTMENT MANAGEMENT CO reduced their investment in NAS:VMBS by 263,284 shares.
+The trade had a 0.46% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $47.28.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.